ARTICLES

 Photo: @bloomthis

 Flowers are symbols of love and appreciation.
 They are a lovely and thoughtful way to convey our feelings for someone special.
 Flowers have long been used as gifts to convey emotions and sentiments.
-In fact, the tradition of giving flowers on Mother's Day goes back to ancient Greece, where they celebrated a festival in honor of the mother of gods, Rhea.
+In fact, the tradition of giving flowers on Mother's Day goes back to ancient Greece, where they celebrated a festival in honor of the mother of the gods, Rhea.
 However, it was Anna Jervis who began what is now the celebration of the annual Mother's Day to honor and express love for mothers worldwide.
-She marked the history of gifting flowers (especially carnations) to her mother and here is where it all begins.
+She marked the history of gifting flowers (especially carnations) to her mother, and here is where it all begins.

 Pastel pink color carnations